lawrencewoodman/techtinkering.com/content/articles/2021-01-25-storing-machine-code-in-rem-statements-on-the-vic-20.md

 ## Storing Machine Code in REM Statements

-The machine code routine stored in `DATA` statements above is position independent and is represented by the following octets which we can also see in the table below.
+The machine code routine stored in `DATA` statements above is position independent and is represented by the following bytes which we can also see in the table below.

 ```
 AD 0F 90 A2 FF